MSP billing reconciliation software

 Why do Microsoft 365 vs HaloPSA mismatches happen in the first place?

-They usually appear when Microsoft 365 vendor invoice CSVs change before the HaloPSA billing export is updated.
-Seat adds, SKU renames, agreement edits, and manual billing workflows create gaps between what the MSP pays and what the client invoice reflects.
+They usually appear when Microsoft 365 vendor billing changes before the HaloPSA billing record is updated.
+Seat adds, SKU renames, client-name drift, and manual billing maintenance all create gaps between what the MSP pays and what the client invoice reflects.

 Do I need a direct HaloPSA integration before I can audit billing?

-No. Leakage Finder is designed to start with vendor invoice CSVs and HaloPSA exports, which makes it practical for MSPs that want billing reconciliation results immediately instead of waiting on a full integration project.
+No. Leakage Finder is designed to start with vendor exports and HaloPSA billing exports, which makes it practical for MSPs that want reconciliation results now rather than waiting on a deeper integration project.

-What should I do after Leakage Finder flags a mismatch?
+What should I do after Leakage Finder flags a mismatch in HaloPSA?

-Review the client, SKU, quantity, and dollar impact, correct the billing record inside HaloPSA, and rerun the comparison so your team has evidence that the underbilling or unbilled license issue has been resolved.
+Review the client, product, quantity, and leakage amount, correct the billing record inside HaloPSA, and rerun the comparison so your team has proof that the underbilling or missing billing issue is closed before month-end.

 Popular comparisons